jankowtf/reactr/README.md

 ### Example

-As the binding functions are "inversions"" of each other, we still stay at a steady state.
+As the binding functions are "inversions"" of each other, we still get to a steady state.

 ```
 setReactiveS3(id = "x_1", function() {